Abderrazak Hamdallah: Club career

+Olympic Safi

 Hamdallah received his initial football formation at Nejm Shabab Safi club, before moving to the first team, Olympic Club de Safi, where his professional career began since the 2010–11 Botola, during which he played his first match in the Moroccan championship.
 He managed to score his first goal for the team against Difaâ Hassani El Jadidi.
 Hamdallah scored twice for Olympic Club de Safi in his first appearance in the Moroccan Throne Cup against Raja CA, the match ended in a 3–2 victory.
 The 2011–12 Botola marked the real start of Hamdallah at the scoring level, as he finished the season by scoring 15 goals, occupying the second row, two goals ahead of the Chadian new striker Karl Max Barthélémy.
 In the 2012–13 season, Hamdallah scored 15 goals in the first two-thirds of the tournament before joining, during March 2013, to professionally with the Norwegian club Ålesund.
 He scored his first hat-trick for the team against Wydad de Fès.
 The financial value of Hamdallah's transfer to Olesund Club amounted to one million US dollars.